Walking Tour – Abolition! Anti-Slavery Campaigning in Central London

 London, England, GB, WC1V 6DR

-Runaway slaves, free blacks and white Londoners campaigned for a century to abolish slavery and the slave trade, against strong opposition.
+Runaway slaves, free blacks and white women and men campaigned for a century to abolish slavery and slave-trading, against strong opposition

 The Naked Anthropologist is Laura’s longtime blog, now dedicated to historical walks that highlight issues of Gender, Sex and Class.